Which place is cheaper, Nashville or Atlanta?

 The summer attracts plenty of travelers to both Atlanta and Nashville.
 Also, many travelers come to Nashville for the city activities, the music scene, and the family-friendly experiences.

 In the summer, Atlanta is around the same temperature as Nashville.
-Typically, the summer temperatures in Atlanta in July are around 82°F (28°C), and Nashville is about 81°F (27°C).
+Typically, the summer temperatures in Atlanta in July average around 82°F (28°C), and Nashville averages at about 81°F (27°C).

 People are often attracted to the plentiful sunshine in Nashville this time of the year.
 In Atlanta, it's very sunny this time of the year.
 Atlanta usually receives around the same amount of sunshine as Nashville during summer.
-At this time of the year, Atlanta gets 271 hours of sunny skies, while Nashville receives 276 hours of full sun.
+Atlanta gets 271 hours of sunny skies, while Nashville receives 276 hours of full sun in the summer.

 Atlanta gets a good bit of rain this time of year.
 In July, Atlanta usually receives more rain than Nashville.
-At this time of the year, Atlanta gets 5.2 inches (133 mm) of rain, while Nashville receives 3.9 inches (99 mm) of rain.
+Atlanta gets 5.2 inches (133 mm) of rain, while Nashville receives 3.9 inches (99 mm) of rain each month for the summer.

 The autumn brings many poeple to Atlanta as well as Nashville.
 Also, many visitors come to Nashville in the autumn for the city's sights and attractions, the shopping scene, and the music scene.

 In October, Atlanta is generally a little warmer than Nashville.
-Temperatures in Atlanta average around 66°F (19°C), and Nashville stays around 62°F (17°C).
+Daily temperatures in Atlanta average around 66°F (19°C), and Nashville fluctuates around 62°F (17°C).

 The sun comes out a lot this time of the year in Nashville.
 People are often attracted to the plentiful sunshine in Atlanta this time of the year.
 In the autumn, Atlanta often gets around the same amount of sunshine as Nashville.
 Atlanta gets 222 hours of sunny skies this time of year, while Nashville receives 212 hours of full sun.